Supply Chain Enabled

 Understanding the expected SKU velocity is also of interest.
 Not only does it help the warehouse manager allocate the proper amount of storage space for that item, but it also allows for that particular product to be slotted in a location for a longer period of time.

 For high-running items and where space permits, it is often convenient to accommodate full pallets of stock in bulk locations.
-These may be above or adjacent to, the pick faces.
+These may be above or adjacent to the pick faces.
 This allows for a steady flow of stock to be maintained by the replenishment process

 Warehouse Management Systems (WMS)